Boost Feature Adoption: Deeplink-Driven Discovery Campaigns with Amply

 - Habit loops are powerful.
 Once users establish a routine with your core flow, they rarely explore beyond it.
 They open, do their thing, and leave.
 That sidebar menu with your new feature?
 Invisible.

 - Onboarding can't cover everything.
-You have roughly 60 seconds of a new user's attention during first launch.
+A new user's attention during first launch is measured in seconds, not minutes.
 You can introduce one or two concepts, tops.
-Everything else has to wait.
+Everything else has to wait for later sessions.

 - Changelogs don't drive behavior.
 A "What's New" modal on update is easily dismissed.
 Users don't read release notes.
 Showing them the feature in context is what changes behavior.